RedactedCoder23/HERG/README.md

 pip install -e .[dev]          # editable install
 # try a quick text demo with a few seeds
 herg-run --demo text --seed foo --seed bar --seed baz
-# Faiss is optional; without it some demo features may raise ImportError
+# Faiss is optional; without it some demo features may raise ImportError.
-# If pip install faiss-cpu fails, try `conda install -c conda-forge faiss-cpu`
+# If `pip install faiss-cpu` fails, try `conda install -c conda-forge faiss-cpu`
-# or set `USE_FLAT=1` before running the demo.
+# or set `USE_FLAT=1` to fall back to a slower index.
 ```

 ### Code Coverage